 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Life Insurance for people with tachycardia can be available with a number of insurance providers.
-The insurer that you approach will want to know what investigations you have had, the type of tachycardia that is present, the regularity of episodes and what treatment is in place.
+Life insurance for people with tachycardia can be available with a number of insurance providers.
+The insurer that you approach will want to know what investigations you have had, how often you experience symptoms and how you manage the conditions.
 The insurer may want to know details about your heart rate and will probably want to see a report from your GP to confirm this information.

-For those with mild tachycardia that is limited to ectopic beats it is possible that Life Insurance may be available at normal terms.
-Where more severe forms of tachycardia are diagnosed, such as supraventricular tachycardia, if Life Insurance is available it will may be at non-standard terms (premium increase).
+For people living with mild tachycardia it is possible that life insurance may be available at normal terms.
+Where more severe forms of tachycardia are diagnosed, such as supraventricular tachycardia, if life insurance is available it will may be at non-standard terms (premium increase).

 What is Tachycardia?

 The most common form of tachycardia is supraventricular tachycardia which is characterised by periods of an increased heartbeat that can last anywhere from a couple of seconds to days.
 These ectopic beats are fast and irregular and are not generally life threatening.
 The causes can be a secondary medical condition or triggers such as stress, certain medications, excessive caffeine or alcohol consumption.